dtonderski/Deep-Sudoku/README.md

 "[Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm](https://arxiv.org/abs/1712.01815)".
 For a demonstration, see the Solving Sudokus notebook or go to

-## Algorithm
+## Novelties
-Sudokus are solved by using Monte Carlo Graph Search with our predictor being a neural network estimator.
-There are two key differences between DeepSudoku and AlphaZero:
+1. Data - the goal of this project was to solve the most difficult sudokus - sudokus with 17 clues (i.e. filled cells).
+Most sudoku databases are based off of easier sudokus - for example, [this dataset](https://www.kaggle.com/datasets/radcliffe/3-million-sudoku-puzzles-with-ratings) has at LEAST 19 clues.
+2. Architecture - the best results were achieved using an domain-specific ViT-Ti based architecture, where we alternate running attention row-wise, column-wise, and block-wise.
+This results in drastically faster training compared to using cell-wise attention.
+Both attention-based method give drastic performance increase compared to a Squeeze Excitation ResNet.
+3. Sampling - to generate training data, we run a tree search and save all the states encountered during this search.
+However, later on in the training, the vast majority of encountered states are trivial for the architecture, and do not "teach" it anything.
+To combat this, we only save states from games where the solver failed to solve the sudoku.

-1. I replace Monte-Carlo Tree Search with [Monte-Carlo Graph Search](https://arxiv.org/pdf/2012.11045.pdf).
+4. MCGS - I replace the Monte-Carlo Tree Search algorithm used by Alpha Zero with [Monte-Carlo Graph Search](https://arxiv.org/pdf/2012.11045.pdf).
 To explain the basic idea, consider moves $a_1$ and $a_2$.
 Starting from a sudoku state $s$, making moves $a_1, a_2$ results in the same position as making moves $a_2, a_1$.
 Utilizing this fact allows information exchange between subtrees, improving search performance.

+## Algorithm
+Sudokus are solved by using Monte Carlo Graph Search with our predictor being a neural network estimator.
+The key difference allowing me to train this estimator in a reasonable time-frame is the following:

-2. During training, we start from a sudoku position that has been solved deterministically, augment it, and try to solve it using MCGS.
+During training, we start from a sudoku position that has been solved deterministically, augment it, and try to solve it using MCGS.
 Thus, we can easily tell if a state encountered during the search is valid by checking whether all played moves are valid.
 Because of this fact, training the network is feasible on a consumer-grade GPU with a network architecture identical to AlphaZero's, which used 5000 TPUs for training.

 For each move, a number of simulation iterations are run.
 Each iteration consists of exploring the move tree until a leaf or terminal node is hit.
 Then, the value (the probability of the node being valid) and the policy